 - The statute permits compensation for soft tissue injuries that cause permanent loss of normal function to an injured body part

-- The intent of New Jersey lawmakers in passing AICRA was to lower insurance costs, but also to guarantee compensation for injuries that do not heal
+- The intent of New Jersey lawmakers in passing AICRA was to lower insurance costs while still guaranteeing compensation for injuries that do not heal

 - The standard for evidence in permanent injury cases is the same as that already required for all scientific expert opinions in personal injury litigation